 - It can be seen as less motivating than the debt snowball method.

-If you have student loans with high interest rates, this could be a good repayment method for you, provided you aren’t planning on lowering your interest rates.
+If you have student loans with high interest rates, this could be a good repayment method for you to pay down the principal balance, provided you aren’t planning on lowering your interest rates.
 Remember to keep making minimum monthly payments on your other student loans while using the debt avalanche method.

 3. The refinancing ladder method